-Every organisation is looking for a set of talented and dedicated employees, and this demand is understandable.
+Every organization is looking for a set of talented and dedicated employees, and this demand is understandable.
 High performers are considered four times more productive than the average, they can contribute as much as 80% of the business profits1, and lastly, they can attract other high performing employees.
-However, getting such employees on-board is not an easy task.
+However, getting such employees on board is not an easy task.
 Often, companies suffer financially because of wrong hiring decisions.
-A 2012 survey by CareerBuilder stated that 41% employers estimated that a wrong hire could cost a company about $25,000, while a quarter estimated it to be around $50,000 or even more2.
+A 2012 survey by CareerBuilder stated that 41% of employers estimated that a wrong hire could cost a company about $25,000, while a quarter estimated it to be around $50,000 or even more2.

-Other challenges that companies face is about retaining their employees.
+Another challenge that companies face is about retaining their employees.
 According to the US Bureau of Labour Statistics, since June 2017, 3 million people have voluntarily left their jobs every month3.
-Another study by Willis Towers Watson found 50% of all organisations around the globe have difficulties in retaining their most valued employees3.
+Another study by Willis Towers Watson found 50% of all organizations around the globe have difficulties in retaining their most valued employees3.